Wildlife SafarisOff-the-Beaten-Track Safaris & Hidden Treasures

 TALK TO US

-Temperatures heat up quickly in late September and October prior to the start of the summer rains and easily get to 33-35C.
+Temperatures rise sharply in late September and October before the rains return, and easily get to 33-35C.
+Wildlife remains concentrated near water, but midday heat can be intense.
 Somewhere in late October or November, the summer rains start.
-This leads to a fairly dramatic change in game-viewing as the wildlife disperse across the northern plains of Etosha and away from the park roads.
+This leads to a fairly dramatic change in game-viewing as the wildlife disperse across the plains and away from the park roads.

 AVG HOURS OF SUNSHINE 10.5 Hours